espressif/arduino-esp32/docs/source/troubleshooting.rst

 Most of the problems originate from a poor connection caused by Dupont cables, and one of the best solutions is to **solder all the connections** or use good quality connectors.

+Note that with SD_MMC lib all the data pins need to be pulled up with an external 10k to 3.3V.
+This applies especially to card's D3 which needs to be pulled up even when using 1-bit line connection and the D3 is not used.

 If you want to try the software approach before soldering, try manually specifying SPI pins, like this:

 .. code-block:: c++